Jeffrey Epstein Reportedly Paid For Women’s Silence From Jail

 “We believed that the content of our probable cause affidavit eventually, some time after we presented it to the state attorney’s office, ended up with the defense attorneys.
 Because minute details that nobody else knew that were in those documents were being refuted and contrary information provided by the defense.”

-Epstein ended up serving a lenient 13-month sentence for soliciting and procuring a minor for prostitution; the federal sex trafficking investigation was dropped, much to Reiter’s dismay.
+Epstein ended up serving a 13-month sentence for soliciting and procuring a minor for prostitution.
+Meanwhile, the federal sex trafficking investigation was dropped, much to Reiter’s dismay.

 “I’ve never seen anything like it,” Reiter said.
 “It was extremely unusual and disappointing.”